Molacounsel/yolo/README.md

 # I_P 4: ORCHESTRATION WITH KUBERNETES
-This project involves applying orchestration concepts to deploy an e-commerce application on Google Kubernetes Engine (GKE).
+This project involves applying orchestration concepts to build and deploy a full-stack e-commerce application on Google Kubernetes Engine (GKE).
 Among the concepts implemented include the use of StatefulSets, headless services, and Persistent Volume Claims for data persistent storage solutions, Docker Image Tags, Containerization, and Multi-service Architecture.

 ## Table Of Contents
 - [Required](#required)